Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

-The source of uncertainty of our model is the demand level of each subperiod in set $\mathcal{K}$ throughout the planning horizon.
-We adopt the scenario generation procedure presented in \citet{Singh2009} for constructing the scenario tree.
+The source of uncertainty of our model is the demand level of each subperiod throughout the planning horizon.
+We adopt the procedure presented in \citet{Singh2009} for constructing the scenario tree.
 At the beginning of the planning horizon, we start with an initial demand level for each subperiod, using the values in \citet{Min2018}.
 Then, we randomly generate a demand increase multiplier for each node, except the root node, to estimate that node's demand value based on its ancestor node's demand.
-The details of the scenario tree generation algorithm is presented in Algorithm \ref{alg:scenarioTreeAlgorithm} in Appendix \ref{scenarioTreeSectionAppendix}.
+The details of the scenario tree generation algorithm are presented in Algorithm \ref{alg:scenarioTreeAlgorithm} in Appendix \ref{scenarioTreeSectionAppendix}.

-Following the studies \citet{Singh2009, Zou2018}, we represent the generation capacity expansion planning problem as a stochastic program.
+Following the studies \citet{Singh2009} and \citet{Zou2018}, we represent the generation capacity expansion planning problem as a stochastic program.
 We reformulate this problem as an adaptive two-stage program, where the capacity acquisition decisions can be revised once within the planning horizon.
-The sets, decision variables, and parameters are defined as follows:
+Using an analogous formulation to \eqref{eq:CapacityExpansionMultiStage}, we use set $\mathcal{I}$ for the set of generation types for expansion, and set $\mathcal{K}$ for the subperiod types with demand within each period.
+The parameters and decision variables are defined as follows: